TerriaJS/terriajs/doc/contributing/feature-picking.md

 #### Render HTML/markdown to React

-Uses [`parseCustomMarkdownToReact`](/lib/ReactViews/Custom/parseCustomMarkdownToReact.ts) function to turn HTML/markdown with custom components to React.

-This step may cause side-effects - eg `CSVChartCustomComponent`

 This step is applied to "Raw" and "Curated" data

+Uses [`parseCustomMarkdownToReact.ts`](/lib/ReactViews/Custom/parseCustomMarkdownToReact.ts) function to turn HTML/markdown with custom components to React.

+This step may cause model layer side-effects - eg `CSVChartCustomComponent`